rainsoundsforsleeping

 Should I run rain sounds all night for my baby?

-The AAP does not recommend all-night continuous use.
+Health guidance favours limited duration, not all-night continuous use: the AAP's 2023 statement advises limiting duration, and the Hugh et al 2014 study advised operating sleep machines for a short time.
 Use the sleep timer on the player and let the rain stop after 30-60 minutes once the baby is asleep.
 Continuous all-night sound may affect hearing development and can create a dependency that makes it harder for the baby to sleep without it over time.